rodw/rodw.github.com/content/snippets/snippets.md

 ---
 tags: [gui]
 slug: chrome-go-back-in-new-tab
+title: Ctrl-Back opens the referring page in a new tab in Chrome
 ---
 # Ctrl-Back opens the referring page in a new tab in Chrome

 In Chromium/Google Chrome, holding down the `Ctrl` button while clicking on the back button will open a new tab with the appropriate page (`history.go(-1)`) in a new tab.